Thurman Munson: Death

 While on approach for the fourth and final landing on a different runway (19), Munson did not extend the flaps and allowed the aircraft to sink too low before increasing engine power, causing the jet to clip a tree and fall short of the runway.
 The plane then hit a tree stump and burst into flames, on Greensburg Road, 870 ft short of runway 19.

 Hall and Anderson both survived the accident.
 Hall received burns on his arms and hands, and Anderson received burns on his face, arm and neck.
 Munson, however, was in a more precarious position.
 Unable to move due to what was originally thought to be the wrecked fuselage of the plane pinning him against his seat, Munson was trapped and Hall and Anderson were unable to free him in the only attempt they were able to make before flames engulfed the cockpit.
 Munson died of asphyxiation due to the inhalation of superheated air and toxic substances.
-Later it was revealed that Munson had suffered a cervical fracture on impact which resulted in paralysis, which rendered him unable to move.
+Later it was revealed that Munson had suffered a cervical fracture on impact which resulted in paralysis, rendering him unable to move.

 The National Transportation Safety Board (NTSB) investigation into the crash stated that the probable cause was "the pilot's failure to recognize the need for, and to take action to maintain, sufficient airspeed to prevent a stall into the ground during an attempted landing.
 The pilot also failed to recognize the need for timely and sufficient power application to prevent the stall during an approach conducted inadvertently without flaps extended.
 Contributing to the pilot's inability to recognize the problem and to take proper action was his failure to use the appropriate checklist and his nonstandard pattern procedures which resulted in an abnormal approach profile."
 Munson was not wearing the available shoulder harness restraint, only a lap belt, which contributed to the severity of his injuries.
 Anderson credited Munson for remaining at the controls with saving his life.
 "Thurman flew that airplane to the last nanosecond.
 He kept it under control and brought us down.
 He never panicked.
 He saved our lives."